manas-1404/Labelling-Tool/README.md

 ### Data

 Create a folder where to store the data.
 The location of the folder will be your `path_base`.
 The folder name will be `folder` in the Jupiter notebook.
 The repository contains examples of data sets types needed for running the labelling tool.
 The data is in the form of .csv data files.
-Each data file consists of many 24h sets across 3 sensors, the data  is in the format ****
+Each data file consists of many 24h sets across 3 sensors, the data  is in the format:

 | time                | sensor1 | Sensor2 | sensor3 |
 | ------------------- | ------- | ------- | ------- |